uwidev/life-disciplines-projects/300 Resources/Ceremonies (Scrum).md

 > Try not to include work that can is blocked by dependencies (e.g. requiring a sign off that you probably won't get before or shortly after the Sprint starts), Also, setting priority on certain kinds of work.

-Everything should be placed on the [[Product Backlog]], which each item being clear and measurable.
+Everything should be placed on the Backlog, which each item being clear and measurable.
 This can take the for of some Acceptance Criteria (a checklist of characteristics and satisfaction) or some Testing Note (guided, potentially automated testing).

 ### Daily Stand-up (Scrums)
 A personalized Ceremony done *once per day (morning*), usually lasting <15 minutes to inform everyone the current state of affairs.
 They should be light, fun, and informative, usually trying to answer the following questions: